ahrvoje/electrostatic-center/README.md

 Center is also incorporated into Kimberling's Encyclopedia of triangle centers as point *X(5626) = CENTER OF ELECTROSTATIC POTENTIAL.* (http://faculty.evansville.edu/ck6/encyclopedia/ETCPart4.html)

-This repository containes a few routines for numerical calculation of Center of electrostatic potential, characteristic triangle point X(5626).
+This repository containes a few routines for numerical calculation of X(5626).
 Routines are mainly written in Wolfram Mathematica, but practical approximation is also implemented in C and Python.

 Wolfram Mathematica
 -------------------